MicrosoftDocs/azure-databases-docs/articles/cosmos-db/index-policy.md

 ## Vector indexes

 > [!NOTE]
->  You must enroll in the [Azure Cosmos DB NoSQL Vector Index preview feature](nosql/vector-search.md#enroll-in-the-vector-search-preview-feature) to specify a vector indexing policy.>
+>  You must enable the [Azure Cosmos DB NoSQL Vector Search feature](nosql/vector-search.md#enroll-in-the-vector-search-feature) to specify a vector indexing policy.

 **Vector** indexes increase the efficiency when performing vector searches using the `VectorDistance` system function.
 Vectors searches have lower latency, higher throughput, and less RU consumption when applying a vector index.
 You can specify the following types of vector index policies: